Argon: History

-Argon (Greek ἀργόν, neuter singular form of ἀργός meaning "lazy" or "inactive") is named in reference to its chemical inactivity.
+Argon (Ancient Greek ἀργόν, neuter singular form of ἀργός meaning "lazy" or "inactive") is named in reference to its chemical inactivity.
 This chemical property of this first noble gas to be discovered impressed the namers.
 An unreactive gas was suspected to be a component of air by Henry Cavendish in 1785.

 Argon was first isolated from air in 1894 by Lord Rayleigh and Sir William Ramsay at University College London by removing oxygen, carbon dioxide, water, and nitrogen from a sample of clean air.
 They first accomplished this by replicating an experiment of Henry Cavendish's.
 They trapped a mixture of atmospheric air with additional oxygen in a test-tube (A) upside-down over a large quantity of dilute alkali solution (B), which in Cavendish's original experiment was potassium hydroxide, and conveyed a current through wires insulated by U-shaped glass tubes (CC) which sealed around the platinum wire electrodes, leaving the ends of the wires (DD) exposed to the gas and insulated from the alkali solution.
 The arc was powered by a battery of five Grove cells and a Ruhmkorff coil of medium size.
 The alkali absorbed the oxides of nitrogen produced by the arc and also carbon dioxide.
 They operated the arc until no more reduction of volume of the gas could be seen for at least an hour or two and the spectral lines of nitrogen disappeared when the gas was examined.
 The remaining oxygen was reacted with alkaline pyrogallate to leave behind an apparently non-reactive gas which they called argon.

 Before isolating the gas, they had determined that nitrogen produced from chemical compounds was 0.5% lighter than nitrogen from the atmosphere.
 The difference was slight, but it was important enough to attract their attention for many months.
 They concluded that there was another gas in the air mixed in with the nitrogen.
 Argon was also encountered in 1882 through independent research of H. F. Newall and W. N. Hartley.
 Each observed new lines in the emission spectrum of air that did not match known elements.

-Until 1957, the symbol for argon was "A", but now it is "Ar".
+Prior to 1957, the symbol for argon was "A".
+This was changed to Ar after the International Union of Pure and Applied Chemistry published the work Nomenclature of Inorganic Chemistry in 1957.